Ynxslade/Flappy_Bird/README.md

-# Flappy_Bird
+# Flappy Bird Clone
-"Dive into the skies with this thrilling arcade-style flappy bird game!
-Navigate your bird through challenging obstacles, collect points, and test your reflexes in this fast-paced, addictive adventure.
-How high can you score before hitting game over?
-Press R to restart and soar again!"
+A simple arcade-style flappy bird game developed in Python using Pygame.
+Navigate your bird through obstacles, score points, and enjoy endless replayability!

-- Warning this game is only a recreation of the game for educational purposes!!!
+## Features
+- Gravity and smooth bird mechanics
+- Randomized obstacle heights
+- Game Over and Restart functionality

+## How to Play
+- Press `SPACE` to flap your bird.
+- Avoid hitting the obstacles.
+- Press `R` to restart after a Game Over.

+## Requirements
+- Python 3.8+
+- Pygame library